saltstack/salt-enhancement-proposals/delayed-state-rendering.md

 Other requisites cannot traverse the scopes.
 No requisite from the outer scope can reference a state in the inner scope, and no state in the inner scope can reference a state in the outer scope.
 It is possible to fanagle a few exceptions to this, but it could greatly increase complexity.

 Because the YAML of the inner scope is isolated, the same state id can be reused.
 Take the example in the [Repeated Renders](#repeated-renders) section as an example.
 In that example, each delayed render is rendered and executed in isolation, yet the state declaration is the same each time.
 There is no conflict because of the isolated YAML scopes.
-Each delayed render state can also still be uniquely identified by associaating it with its parent state, that caused its render.
+Each delayed render state can also still be uniquely identified by associating it with its parent state, that caused its render.

-These scoping rules apply equally to `delayed_sls` files, with the excpetion that `scoped` does not exist for `delayed_sls` files.
+These scoping rules apply equally to `delayed_sls` files, with the exception that `scoped` does not exist for `delayed_sls` files.

 Finally, delayed renders always have the return dict of the state that called it as `prev_ret`, accessible in it's Jinja context.